LeeSH825/vim_configs/README.md

 ###### Since all systems in '42Seoul' are in environment of 'Mac OS', some kind of standard should be established.
 ###### I don't know which thing I can do at '42Seoul', but using VIM as IDE must be helpful.
 ###### By this time, I would like to set standards for VIM8.
-*This configuration file is fo VIM8*
+*This configuration file is for VIM8*
 ### 0-2.
 Notations
 #### 0-2.1. '$'
 * commands at the bash shell